quizmark/simple_othello/README.md

 ![image](https://user-images.githubusercontent.com/43707410/115866685-381c5d80-a464-11eb-828d-14ad1c4adb09.png)
  - Play until the board is filled, the one has more chesses win the game.
 ![image](https://user-images.githubusercontent.com/43707410/115867617-8716c280-a465-11eb-8ebb-dad22faa6af4.png)
-7. Beware CG code have bugs.
+8. Beware, CG code has bugs.